 2. Buy Books

-Consider buying travel activity books and Mad Libs.
+One of our favorite road trip activities for kids is buying new travel activity books and Mad Libs.
 My two kids love these!
 I cannot recommend them enough for road trips!
 We started using travel activity books and Mad Libs when they were close to 5, but now that they are 8 and 10, it is wonderful!
 Word searches, atlases, and crossword puzzles are also great ideas to keep kids busy when traveling.
-Here are some of my favorites:
+Here are my three favorites:

 I have also gone the cheaper route and used one of the kids’ school folders and printed out activity pages from the Internet.
 It varied based off of their ages at the time, but they included crossword puzzles and word searches on a topic that interested them, sudoku puzzles, coloring pages, car bingo and my favorite… the license plate game!
 Every single trip we take, I print out a paper with all of the states and include Canada.
 Their job is to work as a team and find as many state license plates as possible and check them off.
 My husband and I always help out, of course, and at the end of the trip, we always try to outdo our number from the last trip.